Signing up for Peacock? Use an Android device to get the best deal

-Looking to give NBCUniversal's Peacock a try?
+Looking to give NBCUniversal's Peacock streaming service a try?
 You'll want to make sure to create your account on an Android phone or tablet or an Android TV device such as the Nvidia Shield.

 An ad-free version of Peacock Premium is available for $9.99 per month.